 Free Application for Federal Student Aid

-Virtually all financial aid sources in Washington use a single application form called the Free Application for Federal Student Aid (FAFSA).
-After you complete the online form, you can choose which colleges to send it to.
+Need financial aid?
+Your first step is to fill out the FAFSA, which stands for Free Application for Federal Student Aid.
+Virtually all types of financial aid are determined based on your FAFSA.
+Just complete the online form and choose which colleges to send it to.
 You must submit the FAFSA to your college's financial aid office to be considered.
 For instructions, visit the 7 Easy Steps to the FAFSA video tutorial.

 Funds are Limited, Apply Right Away

 Many aid programs are awarded on a first-come, first-served basis, so complete your FAFSA right away.
 Priority deadlines vary from college to college, so check the college's financial aid deadline.

 Students must apply for financial aid every year.

 - Grants — do not need to be paid back

 - Loans — must be repaid